Most of the home networks nowadays use Wi-Fi, and we rarely get to see the wired connection directly to the machine.

 By default, when you connect to both the Wi-Fi and the ethernet cable, the windows machine would priorities the ethernet connection over the wifi.

-If you check the routing table, you should be able to see two default routes, however one with a higher metric.
-That’s because windows machines use something called automatic metric for the interfaces based on their speed.
-The interface with the lower metric will be preferred.
+However, if you check the routing table, you should see two default routes, one with a higher metric.
+That’s because windows machines use something called the automatic metric feature for the interfaces based on their speed.
+The interface with the lower metric will be elected as the primary interface.

 Is WIFI adapter better than Ethernet?